 Sanctions Committees examine requests for exemption and authorize imports of relief supplies of a humanitarian nature on a general or case-by-case basis (see below for more information).
-Such requests can only be made by states and intergovernmental humanitarian organizations (e.g., UN agencies and the International Committee of the Red Cross).
+Such requests can only be made by States and intergovernmental humanitarian organizations (IO) (e.g., UN agencies and the International Committee of the Red Cross (ICRC)).

 Sanctions Committees are usually created by the resolution that initially imposed the sanctions.
-They are created according to Article 28 of the Provisional Rules of Procedure of the Security Council and are generally referred to by the number of the UNSC resolution that imposed the sanction.
-As of January 2022, Sanctions Committees exist for the following eleven countries: Central African Republic (since 2013), Democratic People’s Republic of Korea (since 2006), Democratic Republic of Congo (since 2004), Guinea-Bissau (since 2012), Iraq and Kuwait (since 2003), Libya (since 2011), Mali (since 2017), Somalia (since 1992), Sudan (since 2005), South Sudan (since 2015), and Yemen (since 2014).
-In addition, two Sanctions Committees were established in 1999 (1267) and 2001 (1373) to supervise sanctions imposed against specific individuals and entities linked to Al Qaeda and the Taliban and those supporting terrorism: The ISIL (Da’esh) and Al-Qaida Sanctions Committee oversees the implementation of resolutions 1988 and 1989 (2011).
+They are created according to article 28 of the Provisional Rules of Procedure of the Security Council and are generally referred to by the number of the UNSC resolution that imposed the sanction.
+As of April 2023, Sanctions Committees exist for the following thirteen countries: Central African Republic (since 2013), Democratic People’s Republic of Korea (since 2006), Democratic Republic of Congo (since 2004), Guinea-Bissau (since 2012), Haiti (since 2022), Iraq and Kuwait (since 2003), Libya (since 2011), Mali (since 2017), Somalia (since 1992), Sudan (since 2005), South Sudan (since 2015) and Yemen (since 2014).
+In addition, two Sanctions Committees were established in 1999 (1267) and 2001 (1373) to supervise sanctions imposed against specific individuals and entities linked to Al Qaeda and the Taliban and those supporting terrorism.
+The ISIL (Da’esh) and Al-Qaida Sanctions Committee oversees the implementation of resolutions 1988 and 1989 (2011).
 This Sanctions Committee was established in 2015 to supervise sanctions against “individuals, groups, undertakings, and entities associated with the Taliban in constituting a threat to the peace, stability, and security of Afghanistan”.

 Sanctions Committees also existed for the following countries but have since been dissolved: Angola (1993-2002), Côte d’Ivoire (2004-2016), Eritrea and Ethiopia (2000-2001), Haiti (1993-1994), Iraq and Kuwait (1990-2003), Liberia (1995-2001, 2001-2003, and 2003-2016), Libya (1992-2003), Rwanda (1994-2008), Sierra Leone (1997-2010), Somalia (1992-2018), South Africa (1977-1994), Southern Rhodesia (1968-1979), and Former Yugoslavia (1991-1996, 1998-2001).
 An additional Sanctions Committees was established concerning the Iranian nuclear issue (2006-2015).

 Each Committee is made up of the fifteen members of the UNSC, who elect a one-year chairperson from among the non-permanent Security Council members.
-The chairperson has a secretariat (a secretary and five to six staff members) and is part of the UN’s Department of Political Affairs.
+The chairperson has a secretariat (a secretary and five to six staff members) and is part of the UN’s Department of Political Affairs (DPRK).

 Each Committee adopts its own rules of procedure, but the procedures are generally the same for all Committees.
 Decisions are taken by consensus (therefore, all the members have veto power) and in the presence of all the members (meaning that any one absence blocks the decision).